akim1403/VocalGuard/README.md

 - Create a REST API where it receives the Audio data and proccesses it locally using Vosk
 - That way audio can be sent from different applications such as android, IOS and PC
 - Will create a react native application that can listen to the Phone's call and sends the audio data to my Python server to proccess

-## 📄 License

-This project is provided as-is for educational and research purposes.

----